Posts

 Image

-Paul’s second letter to the Thessalonians was written in the months following his departure from the city.
-In his first epistle, he expressed his joy at the good news that the Assembly had remained faithful despite pressure and opposition from the local population.
-In the second, he declares how he now boasts of the perseverance of the Thessalonians in the faith through and despite multiple “ persecutions ” and “ tribulations .”
+Paul praises the Church of Thessalonica for its faithful endurance through persecution and various tribulations - 2 Thessalonians 1:1-4.
+Paul’s second letter to the Thessalonians was written in the months following his departure.
+In his first epistle, he expressed his joy at the good news that the congregation had remained faithful despite outside pressure and opposition.
+In his second letter, he declares that he now boasts of the perseverance of the Thessalonians through tribulation.

 Tribulation vs Wrath